 While I was growing up, my family played a LOT of traditional German Games.
 Games like Mensch Ärgere Dich Nicht, Mühle, Schwarzer Peter and Quartet.
 My Oma was part of a Doppelkopf group, and Dad loved Skat.
-In the car, we would play Stadt Land Fluß to pass the time.
-Today Board Games are undergoing a Renaissance of sorts… newer, better, more complex, and more exciting games are being developed all the time, with many of the best coming from Germany, where the prestigious Spiel des Jahres prize is announced yearly.
+We would play Stadt Land Fluß in the car to pass the time.
+Today, Board Games are undergoing a Renaissance of sorts.
+Newer, better, more complex, and more exciting games are always being developed, with many of the best coming from Germany, where the prestigious Spiel des Jahres prize is announced yearly.
 More games are purchased in Germany, per capita, than in any other country!
-But still, the traditional German Games we kids played with our parents or our Omas and Opas are timeless fun… and a great way to pull kids off of the electronics.
-So take your old Halma game out of the closet, dust off your old Memory set, or set up a game of Fang den Hut, and reboot the family tradition of playing German games.
+Still, the traditional German games we kids played with our parents or our Omas and Opas are timeless fun and a great way to pull kids away from electronics.
+So take your old Halma game out of the closet, dust off your old Memory set, or set up a game of Fang den Hut and reboot the family tradition of playing German games.

 How Did Games Become Such an Important Part of German Culture?

 Why board games?
-Playing games in Germany is not just child’s-play.
+Playing games in Germany is not just child’s play.
 The Ravensburger company has been producing high-quality puzzles and games since the 1930s.
-Then in the post-war era, board games were promoted as a wholesome activity that encourages creativity, and is much better for brain development and interaction than Television or playing war games.
-It is not unusual for German families to pull out a game after the evening meal, or when they have friends visiting, and just play.
+Then, in the post-war era, board games were promoted as wholesome activities that encouraged creativity and were much better for brain development and interaction than television or war games.
+It is not unusual for German families to pull out a game after the evening meal or when they have friends visiting and just play.
 Games like Carcassonne or Settlers of Catan allow you to create something… with the help of other players… without engaging in battle or war.
-(In fact, a rule about Carcassonne that I love to point out to my aggressive gamer friends explains that the group should make the best decision about where a tile should be placed.)
+(In fact, a rule about Carcassonne that I love to point out to my aggressive gamer friends explains that the group should make the best decision about where tiles should be placed.)

-Since there isn’t just one National Game (like Chess is in Russia), different and interesting games were developed to keep up with the demand for more.
+Since there isn’t just one national game (like chess in Russia), different and interesting games developed to keep up with the demand for more.
 Some people compare the game market in Germany to the Book Market in other countries.
 There is even a HUGE game fair in Essen where thousands go each year to see the newest Board Games that are coming to market.
-And newspapers contain reviews of board games alongside book reviews.
-The prestigious Spiel des Jahres nominations and awards, annual awards for the best board game of the year, are a great way to weed through the vast numbers of new games and discover new ones for your family to enjoy.
+Newspapers also contain reviews of board games alongside book reviews.
+The prestigious Spiel des Jahres nominations and annual awards for the best board game of the year are a great way to weed through the vast numbers of new games and discover new ones for your family to enjoy.

 Traditional German Games

-I thought it might be easier to break the games down into groups; Traditional German games with and without boards, German card games, and games with just paper and pencil.
-I also listed just a few newer board games that are already gaining “classic” status.
+It might be easier to break the games into groups, such as traditional German games with and without boards, German card games, and games with paper and pencil.
+I also listed a few newer board games already gaining “classic” status.

 (Tip- buying the games in a “Collection” is less expensive than buying them individually!)